 Thus ended a chapter in Britain’s history.
 Now, another chapter began.
 Her Majesty made her way into the royal car to complete her journey to London.
 King George was dead, but there to take his place was his daughter, Elizabeth II, Queen of Great Britain and the Empire.
 Long may she reign.

 BA has the original telegram received on the flight home from the Queen Mother to her daughter, which read:

 All my thoughts and prayers are with you.

 The message was received over the radio, written directly into the Captain’s log book and then copied out by hand onto a BOAC signal form, before being presented to Her Majesty.

 BEA, BOAC and BA have flown The Queen on many state visits and tours.

-Those crews who have flown with The Queen are of course bound by strict confidentiality agreements, but it is known that aircraft are specially configured for The Queen’s use.
+Those crews who have flown with The Queen are bound by strict confidentiality agreements, but it is known that aircraft are reconfigured for The Queen’s use.

-The Queen also officially opened London Heathrow Terminals 1 and 5 and Gatwick’s North Terminal.
+The Queen also officially opened London Heathrow’s Central Terminal Area in 1955, Terminal 1 in 1969 and Terminal 5 in 2008 and Gatwick’s North Terminal.